-The court concluded that none of the plaintiffs other than Ramirez had a right to sue to recover damages for two other claims, which stem from their contention that TransUnion’s mailings to them were formatted incorrectly and therefore violated federal law.
+The court concluded that none of the plaintiffs other than Ramirez had a right to hire a Manchester solicitor and sue to recover damages for two other claims, which stem from their contention that TransUnion’s mailings to them were formatted incorrectly and therefore violated federal law.
 None of the plaintiffs other than Ramirez, Kavanaugh emphasized, had shown that they had even opened the mailings, much less been harmed by them.

 The court sent the case back to the lower court for new proceedings in light of Friday’s ruling.
 Among other things, Kavanaugh suggested, the lower court may consider whether it is appropriate for the case to go forward as a class action “in light of our conclusion about standing.”